ranisalt/node-argon2/README.md

 }
 ```

+### Migrating from another hash function
+See [this article on the wiki](https://github.com/ranisalt/node-argon2/wiki/Migrating-from-another-hash-function) for steps how to migrate your existing code to Argon2.
+It's easy!

 ### TypeScript Usage
 A TypeScript type declaration file is published with this module.
 If you are
 using TypeScript >= 2.0.0 that means you do not need to install any additional